vibhasdutta/TERMICHAT/README.md

 - **Local Hosting:** Easy setup on your local network.
 - **User-Friendly:** Simple terminal interface.
 - **Lightweight:** Fast and efficient.
-- **Reliability:** Ensures messages are delivered in order and without errors.
-- **Connection-Oriented:** Maintains a stable connection for continuous chat.
-- **Error Handling:** Automatically manages lost packets.
 - **Admin Management:** Admin can manage users and chat settings.

 ### ***REQUIRMENTS :***